South Fl Contested-Uncontested Divorce

 33 Years Lawyer Experience

 A prenuptial agreement or prenup, is a written agreement or contract signed by parties who intend to get married.
 It is signed before the marriage.
 Sometimes parties sign the same type of agreement during the marriage.
 In that event it may be referred to as a "post nup".
-(You can assume that when this article refers to a "prenup", that the same rules apply for "post nups") Please call 1-800-NOW DIVORCE if you wish to discuss preparation of, and issues pertaining to a prenup.
+(You can assume that when this article refers to a "prenup", that the same rules apply for "post nups") No matter where you live in Florida, call 1-800-PRENUPS if you wish to discuss preparation of, and issues pertaining to a prenup.
 Or Click Here to email any questions that you have.
 Typically, a Florida prenup provides for what will occur upon divorce with regard to issues such as division of property and debt, and alimony or spousal support.
 Usually what a party will get or not get under a prenup in the event of divorce, is far different than what a judge would order upon divorce if there were no prenup.